How Log-Barrier Helps Exploration in Policy Optimization: Algorithmic Details

-In this section, we present the \texttt{NPG} algorithm for \texttt{SGB}, following the derivation of \cite{chung2021beyond}.
-The \texttt{NPG}~\cite{kakade2001natural} updates the policy parameters $\bt$ along the steepest direction by precoditionig the standard gradient with the inverse Fisher Information Matrix, $\fim^{-1} \mathcal{J}(\bt)$, where $\fim$ serves as a metric tensor which accounts for the curvature of the policy space.
-In \texttt{SGB}, the fisher is defined as:
+In this section, we present the Natural Policy Gradient (\npg) variant of \texttt{SGB}, following the derivation of \cite{chung2021beyond}.
+The \npg updates the policy parameters $\bt$ along the steepest direction by preconditioning the standard gradient with the inverse Fisher Information Matrix, $\fim^{-1} \nabla_{\bt}\mathcal{J}(\bt)$, where $\fim$ serves as a metric tensor which accounts for the curvature of the policy space~\cite{kakade2001natural}.
+In \texttt{SGB}, the Fisher information matrix is defined as:

 which is singular, hence not invertible.
 Hence, we cannot directly compute the update direction inverting the FIM, but we can solve the linear system,

 obtaining: